(If nominating a unit, enter the type and number for nominee name below.)

 It is not appropriate to nominate oneself for this award.

-Key 3 not eligible: While in office, a member of the District Key 3 (District Commissioner or District Chair) is not
+member of the District Key 3 (District Commissioner or District Chair)

-office (Note: This is based on the calendar year for which the award is based, not when it is announced or presented,
+calendar year for which the award is based, not when it is announced

-District Chair, or vice versa) is not considered a break in office for purposes of Silver Squirrel eligibility.
+office for purposes of Silver Squirrel eligibility.
+For example, if

 A professional Scouter or other council employee may not receive this award based on employment service.
 However, a professional Scouter or employee who also serves as a volunteer Scouter may be eligible, based on volunteer service.